TheGoodlike13/liberty_or_death/README.md

 But just to be sure, I check further in.
 And of course, it's some IBM specific thing.
 "IBM Security Guardium Key Lifecycle Manager server" they call it.
 Well, I don't have that.
 Probably.
 I just have a computor.
 With windows.
 7. NEXT!

+Hey!
+It's my long lost brother speaking to [#the_void](#the_void)!
+Excellent to see how many resources are out there!
+There's so many it's hard to choose one from them :D